EmimBilek/belajar-c-sharp/README.md

 > Polymorphism can be useful in many cases.
 For example, we could create a game where we would have different Player types with each Player having a separate behavior for the Attack method.
 In this case, Attack would be a virtual method of the base class Player and each derived class would override it.

 ## Abstract classes
 In some situations there is no meaningful need for the virtual method to have a separate definition in the base class.
-These methods are defined using the abstract keyword and specify that the derived classes must define that method on their own.
-You cannot create objects of a class containing an abstract method, which is why the class itself should be abstract.
+These methods are defined using the `abstract` keyword and specify that the derived classes must define that method on their own. **You cannot create objects of a class containing an abstract method**, which is why the class itself should be abstract.

 We could use an abstract method in the Shape class:
 ```csharp